care1es5/project/Overthewire/Natas/natas0.md

 ![Natas 0-1](Images/Natas0-1.png)

-First thing I do when there isnt anything display is to check the source code
+First thing I do whenever there isnt anything on the page is to check the source code

 ![Natas 0-2](Images/Natas0-2.png)